kanglicheng/code-school/full-stack-project/resources/cdns/file_upload_demo/README.md

 ## Demo

 #### 🚨 **NB:** Important Changes! 🚨
+- The `paperclip` gem currently does not support the newest version of the `aws-sdk` gem.
+Add this line to your gemfile to specify a lower version: `gem 'aws-sdk', '< 3.0'`.
 - The AWS S3 user interface has changed, please follow this [official demo][aws-bucket-demo] to create a bucket.
 - You will need to create a policy for each bucket.
 You can use the following (make sure to use _your_ bucket name!):